omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # Run update_instance_dates every day

-## Edited files on 5/31/19
+## Edited files on 6/2/19
-(uploaded at work)
+(uploadeded at jome)
 - views.py
-- forms.py
-- urls.py
+- edit_schedule.html
-- created delete_schedule.html
+- delete_schedule.html
-- user_page.html
+- workout_list.html
 - workoutinstance_detail.html

-## Functionality completed on 5/31/2019:
+## Functionality completed on 6/2/2019:
-- can choose to remove multiple dates during edit schedule
-- added delete schedule page.
+- edit and delete schedules only show dates in the future to be allowed to remove
+- ability to filter workouts by specific user
+  - filters for workouts that that user has added to their profile. not necessarily workouts they created.
-  - can remove multiple dates at once
+- can upload multiple files when adding result by holding control.
+  - pictures and videos are currently sized to 750x500 on workoutinstance_detail template

 #### Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)